RakhithJK/FelisCatus-SwitchyOmega-wiki/Mozilla.md

 ### Known Issues

+1. PAC Profiles are not working either applied directly or through Switch Profiles.
+  * For requests that ends up switched to PAC Profiles, an error is raised and direct connection is used instead.
 1. Options syncing is disabled by default behind a Firefox flag and has not been tested yet.
   * You may enable syncing in flags if you want, but please do report any issues you encounter.